smithy545/mhacks9/README.md

 # mhacks9
-Phil and Peter save the world
+Philip and Peter save the world